10 Tips for a Fright-Free, Fun Halloween for Kids on the Autism Spectrum

 6. Seek out sensory-friendly events.

 Check your community calendars for ‘not-so-scary’ or autism-friendly events in your area.
 Most of these are daytime parties with children’s activities and limited music, sounds and scares.
+Though the number of events are limited for 2020, there are some more private offerings this year.
+Look for socially distanced farm visits and drive-through events, which might prove to be more fun for your kiddo, anyway.
 They are a great way to introduce your child to the idea of wearing a costume or Halloween decor as a precursor to trick-or-treating.

 7. Decide on treats.

 If your child has a restricted diet or you’re worried about too much sugar intake, plan how you’d like to handle sweets in advance.
 Then, discuss it with your child so there aren’t any surprises.
-At Halloween parties or after trick-or-treating, how much is he or she allowed to eat at a time?
+For example, how much is he or she allowed to eat at a time?
 Is there anything unacceptable?
 If so, have some approved treats on hand that you can switch out.
-If sugar is a no-go entirely, consider bringing some small toys or approved treats to your neighbors before the big day and ask if they can instead offer those to your child when he or she arrives.
+If sugar is a no-go entirely, consider bringing some small toys or approved treats to the event or your neighbors’ house before the big day and ask if they can instead offer those to your child when he or she arrives.

 8. Buddy up.

 If you have other children who are not on the spectrum, they can join in to help your kiddo prepare for the big day and guide them through trick-or-treating.
 Siblings, cousins and other close friends can be especially helpful for those who are known to elope.
 Siblings may not want to stick to the same agenda the entire evening, so consider arranging a Halloween trick-or-treating ‘date’ or party with their friends before or after the outing in order to maximize their fun as well.